eea/eionet.xmlconv.jobExecutor/README.md

 ### Instructions to run application locally
 - Specify profile and build application <br>

-You can either select the profile by maven profiles tab and run <br>
+You can either select the profile by your IDE maven profiles tab and run <br>
 $ mvn clean install

 or specify profile at build time using the -P flag along with the profile id (dev or prod) <br>